Ordinarily available provision (schools)

 • Consideration of family context and the range of children that may have attachment difficulties e.g., adopted, forces children, previously CIN, CLA.

-• Liaison with the Virtual School and/ or EPT for training and advice including working as part of the attachment aware project.
+• Liaison with the Virtual School and/ or Education Partnership Trust (EPT) for training and advice including working as part of the attachment aware project.

 Low level disruption or attention seeking behaviours, e.g., talking out of turn, frequent interruptions to learning, fiddling with objects.